 Encountering a persistent remora can be scary for a diver and possibly cause panic that can lead to a perilous outcome if not managed correctly.

-See next page for a video clip of a persistent remora trying to attach to a scuba diver.
+See video clip of a persistent remora trying to attach to a scuba diver below.